-You will find a variety of poems from the past few weeks.
+You will find a variety of poems from the past couple of weeks.
 Each post is linked to take you right to its location.
 Other poems and writings can be found in the archives.
 Enjoy!

 This post is a continuation of an earlier article that was entitled “A Blogger’s Notebook.”
 In case you missed it, here is a link for it: “Blogger’s Notebook.”